QED-it/zkinterface/README.md

 <!-- define broad goals and some more specific goals -->

-- In a frontend, implement a feature to export the circuits or gadgets to ZkInterface format.
+- In a frontend, implement a feature to export the circuits or gadgets to zkInterface format.
-- In a proving system, support loading circuits from ZkInterface buffers or files.
+- In a proving system, support loading circuits from zkInterface buffers or files.

 See the implementation guide section in the spec above for more details, and check out the existing implementations below.